 We ask so much of teachers and they deserve so much more than this.
 It’s sad that there has to be a #clearthelist initiative, but if this can help lighten their load, we are happy to help get the conversation started.

-We are personally spending a chunk of our winnings from The Amazing Race to clear as many teachers’ lists as possible.
-We have already cleared quite a few of the ones that you guys have shared with us.
-We are so honored to be able to help in some small way.
+In 2022, we personally spending a chunk of our winnings from The Amazing Race to clear as many teachers’ lists as possible.
+We were honored to be able to help in some small way, and now we are encouraging you to do the same.

 TEACHERS: Head over to our “Clear The List” post on our Facebook page and share your wishlist in the comments.
 For everyone else out there, let’s #clearthelist for all of these well-deserving teachers.
 Every single little bit helps so much.